ARCHITECTURE OF NORMAL BY DANIEL KAVEN

 “Architecture of Normal: The Colonization of the American Landscape reads like an enthralling textbook—a breezy history teeming with photography, original artwork, and timelines—even as its author offers a more cautionary take on what we have wrought.”

-"We shelve this in Architecture, but this was my favorite History book of the year.
-Through images, narrative, and a detailed timeline, Kaven shows how the American Southwest went from a pristine landscape populated by people who were one with the land to a giant homogenized strip-mall."
+"If you’re a visual learner and a lover of history and design, this book is for you.
+Bookseller Brad Lennon said Harvard Book Store shelves the book in the architecture section, but it’s one of his favorite history books: ‘Through images, narrative, and a detailed timeline, Kaven shows how the American Southwest went from a pristine landscape populated by people who were one with the land to a giant homogenized strip-mall,’ he said."

 "Kaven has crafted a thoroughly researched and well-reasoned treatise in which he argues that historical eras’ dominant modes of transportation — walking on foot, riding horses, trains, cars, and airplanes — have inexorably influenced our public and private spaces."